extrange/realtime-todo-list/readme.md

 - Properties with frequent updates - use `useDeferredValue`/`useTransition` (but only if values are memoizable - see below)
 - Simple properties e.g. `boolean`, `number` can be used as memoization dependencies.
   - [ ] Can they be deferred?
-- If you pass a proxied value to a child, `useSyncedStore` is necessary to set the event listener on the child.
+- If you pass a proxied value to a child, `useSyncedStore` is necessary to [set the event listener on the child][use-reactive].
 For example, the following will not update to changes in `todo.focus`:

   ```ts
   const MyComponent = ({ todo }: { todo: Todo }) => {